 This document was developed for academic year 2021/22 in anticipation that all students will eventually, using a phased approach, return safely to the physical classroom.
-At this time, approval has been granted for the implementation of Phase 3- all students of Forms 1 to 6, all students of Special Schools and all students of Standard 5 to physically attend school with effect from February 7, 2022.
+Term II of the academic year 2021/22 saw the successful implementation of Phase 3 with the physical return to school of all students of Forms 1 to 6, all students of Special Schools and all students of Standard 5.
+A rotation model was used at the secondary level.
+Approval has now been granted for Phase 4, which involves the physical return to school of all students of public and private schools at the ECCE, primary and secondary levels.

-The measures instituted by the Government of Trinidad and Tobago, beginning in March 2020, to curb the impact of the Novel Coronavirus (COVID-19) pandemic, including the vaccination drive which commenced on February 17, 2021, signaled a hopeful start for the safe return of our students to the physical classroom.
-All staff employed at schools and students from the age of 12 are part of this vaccination drive.
+The measures instituted by the Government of Trinidad and Tobago, beginning in March 2020, to curb the impact of the Novel Coronavirus (COVID-19) pandemic, including the vaccination drive which commenced on February 17, 2021, signalled a hopeful start for the safe return of our students to the physical classroom.
+All staff employed at schools and students above the age of 12 are part of this vaccination drive.
 Regardless of vaccination status sustained, strict adherence to existing COVID-19 protocols is required to ensure that the physical reopening process is "seamless, minimally disruptive, consistent with overall COVID-19 mitigation measures, reflective of the divergent needs and concerns of all stakeholders, and ultimately enhances the teaching and learning process."